ashrobertsdragon/blog-code/docs/DEPLOYMENT.md

 ### Production Deployment Confirmation

-When deploying to the production domain (`ashlynantrobus.dev`), the script will prompt for confirmation:
+When deploying to the production domain (`ashlynantrobus.dev`), the script will prompt for confirmation in interactive terminals:

 ```text
 WARNING: Deploying to PRODUCTION domain: ashlynantrobus.dev